putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 So he stared.
 Stared upward, his eyes fixed on the Death Star floating in the ethereal star field that arced above the treetops from edge to edge of the clearing.

 He'd glanced it a dozen times during the day, but now he had a chance to study it.
-The station was a silent, dominating presence -- still, steely and unmoving, hanging in the sky in a blue-gray glow, its SuperLaser an unblinking eye staring back down at him.
+The station was a silent, dominating presence -- still, steely and unmoving, hanging in the sky in a blue-gray glow.
 Despite its placid face, blotched by partially completed superstructures, the station was the center of activity.
 Ships tending to its construction were like insects that had buzzed around him all day.
 They crisscrossed and circled the station, like a plague.
 He pictured its vast spaces equally bustling with officers and troopers.
 Perhaps Vader was there.
 Or the Emperor himself, looking down on them.
 To simply glimpse one of the in a corridor ...
 The  vast station and its possibilities entranced his restless mind.

 He knew its every curve and feature.
-Every exhaust port and gun emplacement and landing bay from the toys and the books of his youth.
+Every auxiliary exhaust port and gun emplacement and landing bay from the toys and the books of his youth.
 He devoured every bit of news about it that came over the Imperial news feed.
 Its deployment at Alderaan, its destruction of the Rebel base at Yavin and the Emperor's decision to retire it and replace it with a newer, bigger Death Star.
 He'd re-enacted the victory at Alderaan and Yavin dozens of times with the toy.
 Sometime he sat and just started at it, awed by the children's trinket.
 And here he was -- wherever that is -- laying on his back staring up at the station that lit his childhood dreams, a glittering veil of stars spread out behind it.

 This was nothing like he'd known.
 The Death Star of his young imagination was nothing like this.
 He had rarely even seen the stars.
-A pall of smoke and dust hung over his home planet like a palid dome, closing off the sky.
+A pall of smoke and dust hung over his home planet like a pallid dome, closing off the sky.
 The tops of buildings would hide in the swirls of smog.
-Objects would fade from view as they receded into the distance as he roamed the narrow streets.
-The world was orange-brown haze -- a dull bubble with him at the center.
+His world had been an orange-brown haze -- a dull bubble with him at the center.

-In training, the world was unlike any he’d ever known.
-The desert horizon stretched off into the distance in every direction.
+In training, the desert horizon disappeared in every direction.
 They marched for days and never reached the end of it.
-Endless sky that became even more endless at night.
+Endless sky became even more endless sky at night.
 He’d wondered if he made the right decision, joining up.
 He could have remained on his home world and served the Empire in the mines or factories.
-But not after he’d seen those stars spread out across the sky.
-Just like the ones he was staring at.
+But not after he’d seen those stars.

-He felt a sense of contentedness as he stared at the Death Star and its starry backdrop.
-Every one of the stars was a vast world -- the entire Empire spread out before him in a single vista.
-Yet it paled next the magnificence of the Death Star floating just out of his reach.
-That was the true Empire — the Death Star itself.
-It was as if the Emperor had power over the Universe to use as his will.
+He felt a sense of contentedness as he studied the Death Star and its starry backdrop.
+He imagined the station's SuperLaser staring out at all of them, every one a vast world.
+The entire Empire spread out before him in a single vista.
+Yet it paled next the magnificence of the Death Star floating just out of reach.
+That was the true Empire — the Death Star.
+As if the Emperor had the Universe to use for his will.
 The trooper longed to be aboard.

-Suddenly it all came together for him.
-His childhood fascination.
-His decision to enlist.
-The months of training.
+He felt a sudden rush.
+His childhood dreams.
+His enlistment.
+Months of training.
 The moment his feet touched the Imperial landing platform looming over this planet.
-At last, staring upward, he could truly feel the presence of the Empire -- in the soil under him, the rock, the tree, this entire moon, the stars, the Death Star, himself, his mission -- all binding it together.
-It was all one, all the same.
-And like the Empire, made from the very stuff of galaxy itself.
+He could finally feel the presence of the Empire -- in the soil under him, the tree, the rock, everywhere.
+This entire moon, the stars, the Death Star, his mission -- surrounding him, binding it all together.
+It was all one, all the Empire.
+The very stuff of the galaxy itself.

 Longing to be up there -- he needed to stop thinking about that.
 He and his squadmates were here to serve a purpose beyond anything he could imagine.
 The Empire -- the galaxy -- had sent him.